paponius/userstyles/README.md

 Stylish is evil.
 Spying on users, sending all history, even confidential data to analytics site.
 Breaking rules of content writers and Extension Stores.
 It should be banned.
 I will not support it further with my _styles_.
 If you use **Stylish**, change to **Stylus**, you can keep all styles you have and use more sources for even more _styles_.
+Also, the licence of my Styles is not compatible with Stylus plugin.
+You can't use it legaly in Stylish plugin (while OK in other, like Stylus).
+It is because I use non-commercial licence, CC BY-NC-SA 4.0, and Stylus is making money on exploiting its users and misusing user created content.

 ### GIT
 My styles are not here in git now.